BrightyJijiAbraham/Chakka-Manga/README.md

 <p>
 step 1: install <a href="https://www.python.org/"> python </a><br>
 step 2: create a new virtual environment in the project folder (<a href="https://www.liquidweb.com/kb/how-to-setup-a-python-virtual-environment-on-windows-10/"> how to ?</a>)<br>
-step 3: activate the environment step 4: install the required libraries mentioned above (<a href="https://packaging.python.org/tutorials/installing-packages/#use-pip-for-installing"> how to ?</a>)<br>
+step 3: activate the environment <br>
+step 4: install the required libraries mentioned above (<a href="https://packaging.python.org/tutorials/installing-packages/#use-pip-for-installing"> how to ?</a>)<br>
 </p>